The 7 Most Common Reasons Auto Repair Shops Fail

 5. Not realizing what their jobs are.
 Successful shop owners know that the best way for them to build their companies, and help their customers, is by doing what they should be doing as business owners: Setting the goals of the company, developing the plan, hiring the superstars, bringing out the best in their people, and ensuring the success of the company.
 Those who own failed shops typically have big hearts, but instead of doing what they should be doing, they are found under the hoods of automobiles, chasing parts and sweeping their parking lots.
 These are all things that need to be done, but by other people, not by the owners.

 6. Not knowing when and how to invest.
 Most shop owners are quick to invest in equipment, inventory, and in most cases, their marketing programs.
-Of course these are all investments that certainly need to be made.
+Of course, these are all investments that certainly need to be made.
 Beyond these types of investments, the top shop owners constantly invest in their most important assets: Themselves, and the people who work with them.
-Whenever I look at the financial statements of a struggling or failed auto repair shop, one thing is almost certain: There is a glaring absence of any investment in their own education, and in the training of their staff.
+Whenever I look at the financial statements of a struggling or failed auto repair shop, one thing is almost certain: There is a glaring absence of any investment in their own education and in the training of their staff.

 7. The absence of goals.
 By having clearly defined goals, the top shop owners are passionate about their mission, they make better decisions, they do a far better job of hiring, they have happier customers and they put more money on their bottom line.
-The shop owners who fail operate their shops from week to week, they run up debt, they burn out, and they ultimately close their doors.
+The shop owners who fail to operate their shops from week to week, run up debt, burn out, and they ultimately close their doors.

 In closing, if you want to build a more profitable, successful business, as I am sure you know, there are no guarantees of success.
 The one promise that I can make is that business, as with life, is all about choices.
 If you set your goals, and if you put fear and pride aside, you can build an auto repair shop that is second to none.
 Others have, so I know you can as well.